AP VoteCast: Minnesota voters sour on state of nation

 NATIONAL ECONOMY

-Voters were more negative than positive in their assessments of the nation’s economy.
-Overall, 43% described economic conditions in the U.S. as excellent or good, and 57% called them not so good or poor.
+Minnesota voters were more negative than positive in their assessments of the nation’s economy.
+Overall, 4 in 10 described economic conditions in the U.S. as excellent or good, and nearly 6 in 10 called them not so good or poor.

-Trump is hoping his embrace of the mining industry and his financial aid to farmers in a state hit hard by the China trade war will help him edge out a victory.
+Trump hoped his embrace of the mining industry and his financial aid to farmers in a state hit hard by the China trade war would help him edge out a victory.

 RACE FOR SENATE

-In a race for the Senate, Democratic incumbent Tina Smith is looking to fend off a challenge from Jason Lewis, a one-term former congressman who has tied himself to Trump’s fate this election.
-Lewis has campaigned with the president, flown on Air Force One with him and repeatedly echoed the president’s position, blasting coronavirus restrictions and supporting the president’s law-and-order stance.
+Democratic incumbent Tina Smith fended off a challenge from Republican Jason Lewis to hold onto her Senate seat.

+Lewis tied his fate to Trump in his campaign.
+He has campaigned with the president, flew on Air Force One with him and repeatedly echoed the president’s position, blasting coronavirus restrictions and supporting the president’s law-and-order stance.

+Smith had an advantage over Lewis among voters under 45 while Smith and Lewis were neck and neck among older voters.

+College-educated voters were more likely to back Smith over Lewis while Lewis and Smith were neck and neck among voters without a college degree.

 ———